stephdl/nethserver-directory/README.rst

 * a password
 * an ACL to access LDAP fields

+The following service accounts are configured by the ``nethserver-directory-dit-setup`` action:

+* ``cn=pam,dc=directory,dc=nh``.
+Granted unlimited rw access only from local Unix socket connections.

+* ``cn=libuser,dc=directory,dc=nh``.
+Granted unlimited rw access from localhost/127.0.0.1.

+* ``cn=ldapservice,dc=directory,dc=nh``.
+Granted read only access to non-sensitive attributes, from localhost, or from any other IP address with TLS.

-The developer can user the ``NethServe::Directory`` perl module to handle a service account.
+The developer can use the ``NethServe::Directory`` Perl module to handle additional service accounts with ad-hoc permissions, if the existing ``ldapservice`` does not fit his requirements.

 Perl code snippet to create a service account with read access: ::